jnke2016/cugraph-benchmark/README.md

 Use `--help` for a list of all available benchmark options.

 #### For multi-node multi-GPU (MNMG) runs:
 Multi-node runs assume a NFS mount or other shared file mechanism is in place so the generated dask scheduler file can be accessed by dask workers on other nodes.
 For the purposes of these examples, it will be assumed that an NFS mount is available.
+The examples also assume the conda env is named `cugraph_bench`, since that is the default name used by the `tools/create-conda-env.sh` script.

 * start the dask scheduler and the workers on a node:
 ```